pschaldenbrand/cmmc_cvpr21.github.io/index.md

 <em>Kyungja, by Eunsu Kang</em>
 </p>

-# CMMC (Computational Measurements of Machine Creativity)
+# Computational Measurements of Machine Creativity (CMMC)
-## Interactive Workshop on Bridging the Gap between Subjective and Computational Measurements of Machine Creativity
+## An Interactive Workshop on Bridging the Gap between Subjective and Computational Measurements of Machine Creativity

 ### June 2021